 - Bizarrely, the effects of the city can apparently be reversed by bathing.

 - A weird variant in Sponge Bob Square Pants: everything underwater is rendered in cartoon form, while (most) everything on the surface is done with live action.
 On one occasion, SpongeBob and co. venture ashore, only to turn into puppets (a sponge on a Popsicle stick, anyone?) while on land.

 - The Mind Screw film The Elm-Chanted Forest has the main character fall down a hole and get captured by humanoid mushrooms.
 They tie him up so that eventually he will turn into a mushroom as well, because "Everybody becomes a mushroom down here".
 Except for a talking snail, apparently because the mushrooms have never noticed him.
 And then they sing a psychedelic musical number, starring a fungal Expy of Michael Jackson and Prince.
 And some of them appear to be wearing blackface.
 Did I mention this movie is a Mind Screw?

-- In The Grim Adventures Of Billy And Mandy episode "The Prank Call of Cthulu", Billy and Irwin become more and more monstrous the more they make prank calls in Cthulu's realm.
+- In The Grim Adventures of Billy & Mandy episode "The Prank Call of Cthulu", Billy and Irwin become more and more monstrous the more they eat or make prank calls in Cthulu's realm.